asad8389/Quick-sort/README.md

 # Quick-sort
-simple program for quick sort
+simple program for quick sort, this sorting technique is also based on divide and conquer method.